-Appendix 2: Financially material considerations, nonfinancially material considerations, the exercise of voting rights and engagement activities
+Appendix 2: Financially material considerations, nonfinancially material considerations and engagement activities

 1. Financially Material Considerations

 The Trustees consider that factors such as environmental, social and governance (ESG) issues (including but not limited to climate change) will be financially material for the Scheme over the length of time during which the benefits provided by the Scheme are due to be paid.
 This is likely to be not less than five years from the date of this Statement of Investment Principles.